Ingrid Bergman: Early life

-Justus was a photographer, and loved to document his daughter's birthdays with his camera.
+Justus was a photographer and loved documenting his daughter's birthdays with his camera.
 He made his daughter one of his favorite photographic subjects.
-She enjoyed dancing, dressing up and acting in front of her father's lenses.
-"I was perhaps the most photographed child in Scandinavia", quipped Bergman in her later years.
+She enjoyed dancing, dressing up, and acting in front of her father's lenses.
+"I was perhaps the most photographed child in Scandinavia," quipped Bergman in her later years.
 In 1929, when Bergman was around 14, her father died of stomach cancer.
-Losing her parents at such a young age was a trauma that Bergman later described as "living with an ache", an experience she was not even aware of.
+Losing her parents at such a young age was a trauma that Bergman later described as "living with an ache", an experience of which she was not even aware.